 "Interrupt mask level" is defined to be the lower bound of interrupt priority level (interrupt level) for external interrupts that are enabled (masked).
-On CPU that can assign priority levels to external interrupts, when external interrupt priority levels are specified as parameters to EnableInt(), those with priorities equal to or higher than the interrupt mask level are enabled.
-This API sets the interrupt mask level within CPU, and has a similar function as that of SetCtrlIntLevel() which sets the interrupt mask level within the interrupt controller.
-The former affects the result of interrupt enable/disable setting done by DI(), EI().
+External interrupts with priorities equal to or higher than the interrupt mask level are enabled.

+This API sets the interrupt mask level within CPU, and has a similar function as that of SetCtrlIntLevel which sets the interrupt mask level within the interrupt controller.
+The former affects the result of interrupt enable/disable setting done by DI, EI.
 The latter has nothing to do with this.